Best Western Plus Cedar Bluff Inn

-Daily commercial flights are available via seven commercial airlines, to many major U.S. cities including Orlando, Denver, Charlotte, Philadelphia, Atlanta, Detroit, Memphis, Fort Lauderdale and New York.
+Daily commercial flights are available via seven commercial airlines to many major U.S. cities including Orlando, Denver, Charlotte, Philadelphia, Atlanta, Detroit, Memphis, Fort Lauderdale, and New York.
 General aviation services are provided by TAC Air, the airport's fixed base operator.
-While in Tennessee, stay close to the airport in a comfortable Best Western guest room and enjoy a wonderful night's rest.

 Set along the Cumberland Plateau, the Obed Wild & Scenic River is located in eastern Tennessee – just northwest of Knoxville.
 Found between Interstate 40 and I-75, the Obed offers paddling, rock climbing, hiking, and bird watching.

 Hikers at Obed enjoy Point Trail, Lilly Bluff Overlook Trail, Lilly Bridge Trail, Lilly Boulder Trail, and the Emory River Nature Trail.
 The Obed Wild & Scenic River Visitor Center is open daily in downtown Wartburg, and features exhibits, interpretive programs, and a bookstore.

 A commemoration to American roots music, the annual Rhythm N’ Blooms Fest is held each spring in downtown Knoxville.
 Rhythm N’ Blooms Fest is held on the Bill Lyons Stage, the Square Room, Tennessee Theatre, the Knoxville Botanical Garden & Arboretum, and several locations in Knoxville.